 There Is No Enigma — He's a Fascist

 Peter Thiel is a fascist.
 There’s really no better word for what he is.
-For some reason, people have a lot of trouble grasping this or just coming out and saying it.
+But, for some reason, people have trouble grasping this or just coming out and saying it.

 In his biography of Thiel, The Contrarian: Peter Thiel and Silicon Valley’s Pursuit of Power, Max Chafkin writes, “The Thiel ideology is complicated and, in parts, self-contradictory, and will take many of the pages that follow to explore, but it combines an obsession with technological progress with nationalist politics—a politics that at times has seemingly flirted with white supremacy.”
 Let’s see, we’ve go some futurism, nationalism, maybe a little bit of racism here and there…hmm, what does that all add up to?
 What a mystery this guy is!